EliasTuning/A2L-Convert/README.md

 # A2L-Convert

 A command-line toolkit for working with A2L files for ECU tuning.
-This toolkit helps in preparing A2L files for further processing, creates a database representation of the A2L data, and can export the data to JSON format.
+This toolkit helps in preparing A2L files for further processing, creates a database representation of the A2L data, exports the data to JSON format, and can generate C header files for direct memory access.

 ## Features

 - Preprocesses A2L files to ensure compatibility
 - Creates a database representation of the A2L data
 - Exports A2L data to JSON format for easier processing
+- Generates C header files with memory address definitions
 - Command-line interface for easy integration into workflows
 - Supports custom output file naming
+- Includes header guards and proper C types based on variable sizes

 ## Requirements